-The guidelines for the early introduction of peanut-containing foods to children as a strategy to prevent peanut allergy were published in January 2017 in several medical journals.
+Several medical journals published the new guidelines for the early introduction of peanut-containing foods to children as a strategy to prevent peanut allergy in January 2017.
 The guidelines were sponsored by the National Institute of Allergy and Infectious Diseases (NIAID) and involved 25 organizations and agencies.
 They divide young children into three allergy risk categories.

 Infants with severe eczema, egg allergy or both